City Voices students were featured in the virtual “Fourth Sunday at Four” series from St. John’s Lutheran Church on Sunday, May 23, 2021 at 4:00 p.m.

 Damaris Nelson (East, 12) received the “Outstanding Performance in a Lead Role” award from Des Moines Performing Arts for her portrayal of Deloris Deloris Van Cartier in “Sister Act,” and was nominated for the prestigious “Triple Threat” Award.
 Owen Yoder (Lincoln, 12) received “Special Recognition for Performance in a Principal Role” for his role as Francis in “Forever Plaid.”
 Congratulations to these talented young people!

-City Voices received a 2020 fiscal year grant, as well as a Capital Project Grant from Bravo Greater Des Moines!
+City Voices received a 2023 fiscal year grant from Bravo Greater Des Moines!
 This support will enable us to continue to serve more students in the Des Moines metro, including the construction of a recording studio!

 City Voices students sang the National Anthem for the Liberty & Justice Dinner, sponsored by the Iowa Democratic Party, at Wells Fargo Arena on November 1, 2019.
 There were multiple presidential candidates, worldwide media, and over 14,000 attendees present.
 We are so proud of our singers!

-City Voices students Jason Koromo (GRAD), Taryn Cook (Brody/8) and Teaching Artist Dang Felton provided music for the Community Foundation of Des Moines’s “Better Together” event, on September 20, 2018, at the Des Moines Art Center.
+City Voices students Jason Koromo, Taryn Cook and Teaching Artist Dang Felton provided music for the Community Foundation of Des Moines’s “Better Together” event, in 2018, at the Des Moines Art Center.
 We are proud to partner with our community’s wonderful organizations!

 City Voices students Antonesia Williams (12), Damaris Nelson (11), and Nawal Rai (11) were all selected to be part of the cast of East’s production of “Rent.”